thekhodja/akhodja/content/authors/admin/_index.md

 ## Biography

 Hey, my name is Abdelhamid Khodja - but most people just call me Bioman!
-I’m a recent Biology graduate from the American University of Sharjah.
-My research interests include computational biology and molecular dynamics (MD) simulations.
-Broadly, I am interested in computational drug discovery.
-During my time at AUS, I worked on developing and synthesizing novel antibacterial nanoparticles to create self-disinfecting fabrics.
+I’m a recent Biology graduate from the American University of Sharjah - graduating as the 2024 Class Valedictorian.
+My research interests include computational structural biology, molecular dynamics (MD) simulations, protein and drug design.
+During my time at AUS, I was awarded three prestigious research grants for my work on developing and synthesizing novel antibacterial nanoparticles to create self-disinfecting fabrics.